aghogwarts/IE-MCT-Task-Phase/README.md

 - Q3.
 Print a number 100 times without using loop and recursion.

 I tried using recursion to print it n number of times and used unsigned integer keyword hoping the iterations stop at 0 but they didn't and it's printing till infinity.
-So here's my attempt -
+So here's my attempt in the commented code -

 [Code](/Program_Codes/Q3/testing.cpp)